Start today for FREE.

 Step 1: Provide Written Notice

 Landlords must notify tenants of the reason(s) for eviction, including non-payment of rent or lease violations.
-The notice must be properly served with evidence of service, such as an affidavit or certified mail receipt.
+Additionally, the notice must be properly served with evidence of service, such as an affidavit or certified mail receipt.

 Step 2: Wait for the Tenant’s Response

 Tenants have five days to remedy the situation.
-If they fail to do so, landlords may proceed with eviction filing.
-For a second violation within the same year, tenants must be given 14 days’ notice to vacate.
+However, if they fail to do so, landlords may proceed with eviction filing.
+Furthermore, for a second violation within the same year, tenants must be given 14 days’ notice to vacate.

 Step 3: File for Eviction

 If the tenant does not respond, the landlord can file a Forcible Entry and Detainer action in the local circuit court.
-This requires filing a Summons and Complaint, along with a Non-Military Service Affidavit and Affidavit of Service of Notice.
+Therefore, this requires filing a Summons and Complaint, along with a Non-Military Service Affidavit and Affidavit of Service of Notice.

 Step 4: Serve the Tenant